 As part of our Hyphen Around the World series, we catch up with various members of our team to find out more about their international experience.
 We also ask for some tips – whether it’s about permitting advice, or a must-try local delicacy!

-We recently interviewed Laura Vatteroni, an architect at Hyphen, typically based in our Milan office.
+We recently interviewed Laura Vatteroni, an architect and associate at Hyphen, typically based in our Milan office.

 1. What is a typical day like in your role?